this post is recycled from a few years ago

 I know people from all walks of life.
 Pagans, Christians, Muslims, Atheists, Agnostics, Hindus, Buddhists...
 I like and respect them all.
 We are each endowed with free will to choose our path in life.
 For my tolerance, I ask for tolerance in return.

 I choose not to celebrate Halloween.
-However, I don't care if you celebrate it, Samhain, or any other festival common to this time of the year.
+However, I don't care if you celebrate it, Samhain, The Day of the Dead, or any other festival common to this time of the year.
 Go for it...I want ya to.
 But I'm not going to.

 I pulled the following from history.com:

 Halloween's origins date back to the ancient Celtic festival of Samhain (pronounced sow-in).

 The Celts, who lived 2,000 years ago in the area that is now Ireland, the United Kingdom, and northern France, celebrated their new year on November 1.
 This day marked the end of summer and the harvest and the beginning of the dark, cold winter, a time of year that was often associated with human death.
 Celts believed that on the night before the new year, the boundary between the worlds of the living and the dead became blurred.
 On the night of October 31, they celebrated Samhain, when it was believed that the ghosts of the dead returned to earth.
 In addition to causing trouble and damaging crops, Celts thought that the presence of the otherworldly spirits made it easier for the Druids or Celtic priests, to make predictions about the future.
 For a people entirely dependent on the volatile natural world, these prophecies were an important source of comfort and direction during the long, dark winter.

 To commemorate the event, Druids built huge sacred bonfires, where the people gathered to burn crops and animals as sacrifices to the Celtic deities.